adaltas/node-shell/docs/content/api/compile.md

           description: "Web server listen port" } } } } })
 ```

-Called with only the `config` option, the `compile` method convert a literal object into a shell command:
+Called with only the `config` option, the `compile` method convert an object literal into a shell command:

 ```javascript
 app.compile({